Linear Regression from Strategic Data Sources: Model Description

-The perturbations $z_i$ are motivated by privacy concerns: an individual may be reluctant to grant unfettered access to her private variable or release it in the clear.
-On the other hand, it may be to the individual's advantage that the analyst learns the model $\betab$.
-In our running medical example, learning that, e.g., a disease is correlated to an individual's weight or her cholesterol level may lead to a cure, which in turn may be beneficial to the individual.
+The perturbed variables $\tilde{y}_i$ are motivated by the fact that strategic data sources incur a cost to provide high-precision data---for instance, due to privacy concerns, an agent may be reluctant to grant unfettered access to her private variable or release it in the clear.
+On the other hand, it may be to the agent's advantage that the analyst learns the model $\betab$.
+In our running medical example, learning that, e.g., a disease is correlated to an agent's weight or her cholesterol level may lead to a cure, which in turn may be beneficial to the agent.

 We model the above considerations through cost functions.
-Recall that the action of each individual $i\in N$ amounts to choosing the noise level of the perturbation, captured by the variance $\sigma_i^2\in [0,\infty]$.
-For notational convenience, we use the equivalent representation $\lambda_i=1/(\sigma^2+\sigma_i^2)\in [0,1/\sigma^{2}]$ for the action of an individual.
-Note that $\lambda_i=0$ (or, equivalently, infinite variance $\sigma_i$) corresponds to no participation: in terms of estimation through \eqref{glsq}, it is as if this perturbed value is not reported.
+Recall that the action of each agent $i\in N$ amounts to choosing the noise level of the perturbation, captured by the variance $\sigma_i^2\in [0,\infty]$.
+For notational convenience, we use the equivalent representation $\lambda_i=1/(\sigma^2+\sigma_i^2)\in [0,1/\sigma^{2}]$ for the action of an agent.
+Note that $\lambda_i=0$ (or, equivalently, infinite variance $\sigma_i^2$) corresponds to no participation: in terms of estimation through \eqref{glsq}, it is as if this perturbed value is not reported.